+The purpose.
 The Centre’s purpose is to develop awareness of the Mafia and other similar organisations at both a national and international level; to develop initiatives aimed at fighting such organisations; to debate and to promote a culture of legality, development and a high level of democratic participation.

-In the course of its activities the Centre, which is completely self-financed, has developed a specialised archive on the Mafia and other forms of organised crime; it has engaged in educational work within schools and universities, both in Italy and abroad; it has initiated mobilsations (starting from the first national demonstration held in Italy against the Mafia, which took place in May 1979) and acts of solidarity, as well as playing a key role in investigating the murder of Giuseppe Impastato.
+In the course of its activities the Centre has developed a specialised library on the Mafia and other forms of organised crime; it has engaged in educational work within schools and universities, both in Italy and abroad; it has initiated mobilisations (starting from the first national demonstration held in Italy against the Mafia, which took place in May 1979) and acts of solidarity, as well as playing a key role in investigating the murder of Giuseppe Impastato.

 Publications in English

-U. Santino, The financial mafia.
-The illegal accumulation of wealth and the financial-industrial complex (“Contemporary Crises” 12, September 1988, pp. 203-243).
+- Umberto Santino, The financial mafia.
+The illegal accumulation of wealth and the financial-industrial complex, “Contemporary Crises” 12, September 1988, pp. 203-243, www.centroimpastato.com.

-U. Santino, From the mafia to transnational crime, (“Nuove Effemeridi”, Industry of violence, XIII, n.
-50, 2000/II, pp. 92-101).
+- Umberto Santino, From the mafia to transnational crime, “Nuove Effemeridi”, Industry of violence, XIII, n.
+50, 2000/II, pp. 92-101, www.centroimpastato.com.

-- Umberto Santino, Mafia and Mafia-type organizations in Italy, (J.A.
+- Umberto Santino, Mafia and Mafia-type organizations in Italy, J.A.
 Albanese, D.K.
 Das, A. Verma (editors), Organized Crime.
-World Perspectives, Prentice-Hall, 2003, pp. 82-100).
+World Perspectives, Prentice-Hall, 2003, pp. 82-100, www.centroimpastato.com.

 - Umberto Santino, Mafia and Antimafia.
-A brief History, I.B.
+A Brief History, translation by Roger Dean, I.B.
 Tauris, London-New York, 2015.